 a:b:c:d = 10:15:6:24

 Likewise, ratio and proportion are used to solve many real-world problems.
-Get NCERT solutions for Ratios and Proportion in detail and step-by-step procedure to all questions in NCERT textbooks at BYJU’S.
+Register with BYJU’S and get solutions for many difficult questions in easy and followed by step-by-step procedure.